Review these typical interview questions and think about how you

 25. What kind of person would you refuse to work with?

 Do not be trivial.
-It would take disloyalty to the organization, violence or lawbreaking to get
+It would take disloyalty to the organization,

 you to object.
 Minor objections will label you as a whiner.